(I) Courses

 Option 2: A minimum of four 1-week Internal Medicine courses (courses may be taken in any order)

-During enrolment in the Certificate Program, candidates are expected to apply the new knowledge and skills acquired in the courses to the activity in daily practice. candidates are required to accumulate 100 well-documented cases in the form of a case log.
+During enrolment in the Certificate Program, candidates are expected to apply the new knowledge and skills acquired in the courses to the activity in daily practice.
+Candidates are required to accumulate 100 well-documented cases in the form of a case log.
 The case log shall be compiled mostly in the second half of the program.
 The candidate must be the primary responsible clinician for the diagnosis and work-up / the primary surgeon in the surgical disciplines, for all logged cases.
 Each case inserted in the case log must be supported by detailed documentation.
-The evaluator may randomly request the documentation for some cases which the candidate must then immediately deliver by email.
-Further instructions regarding the case spread are available for download at the bottom of this page, a case log excel template will be provided after enrolment.
-The case log is evaluated and graded by the examination board.
-A passing grade has to be obtained.
+The evaluator may randomly request the documentation for some cases which the candidate must then immediately upload on the Certificate platform.

 (III) EXAMINATIONS

 The minimum time requirement for the Certificate program is 2 years.
 Though a prolongation is possible under certain conditions, the maximum time should not exceed 4 years.
-An applicant can enter the program immediately after graduating from veterinary school but the Certificate can only be obtained when the applicant has been practicing small animal veterinary medicine for at least 3 years since obtaining her/his veterinary degree.
+An applicant can enter the program immediately after graduating from veterinary school but the Certificate can only be obtained when the applicant has been practicing small animal veterinary medicine for at least 2 years since obtaining her/his veterinary degree.